 When you convert your RRSP to a RRIF in the year you turn 71, or earlier — if you wish, your investment assets are transferred to the fund.

-The investment assets in your RRIF must be allowable investments such as stocks, bonds, Guaranteed Investment Certificates and Exchange Trades Funds (ETFs).
+The investment assets in your RRIF must be allowable investments such as stocks, bonds, Guaranteed Investment Certificates and Exchange Traded Funds (ETFs).

 If you purchase non-qualified investment assets, the CRA will impose a tax that is equal to 50 percent of the fair market value (FMV) of your investment.